• Skip to main content

 Each blush line should start 1 round down (between rounds 9 and 10) and 1 stitch outwards from where each eye was inserted, and span 1 stitch length outwards (away from the center of the face).

-how to embroider blush onto amigurumi free crochet tutorial
+how to embroider blush onto amigurumi tutorial

 Begin by inserting your needle from inside to outside, 1 round down and 1 stitch outwards from where you’ve inserted the eye.